 - Learn the International Phonetic Alphabet (IPA): The IPA is a pretty useful thing to learn, especially for non-native speakers.
 As you can see on the IPA chart, different sounds are represented by particular letters and symbols.
 Once you know the chart by heart, you’ll be prepared to pronounce any word.

-7 English Pronunciation Apps to Speak Clear, Confident English
+7 English Pronunciation Apps to Speak Clear, Confident English in 2020

 There are several English pronunciation apps out there, which might make it difficult for you to choose the right one.
 I’ve made a list of seven powerful apps that you can browse through and pick from, based on your needs, goals and budget.